 When Alison Clink’s son Samier was diagnosed with ADHD she recognized the need to help other families in a similar position.
-In this blog and as founder of Dundee and Angus ADHD Support Group SCIO she takes the opportunity of ADHD Awareness Month to tell us more about the project and the difference its new Lottery award will make.
+In this blog and as founder of Dundee and Angus ADHD Support Group SCIO she takes the opportunity of ADHD Awareness Month to tell us more about their amazing people-led project and the difference its National Lottery award will make.

 “When my son, Samier, was diagnosed with ADHD eight years ago I had no idea where to turn for support and advice.
 It was then I realised there was no help for families in our position in the Dundee and Angus area.
 I initially set up the group with another mum as a parents monthly support group but we soon realised we had missed something blindingly obvious as there was nothing for the kids themselves.
 So I set up a youth club which proved to be an instant hit with youngsters in the area.